 Red is usually the color of choice for fire trucks, catching the eye and delivering the universal message - an emergency is at hand.
 But coming to Hoisington Thursday, a pink fire truck will be turning heads.
 The Pink Heals Tour is making a stop at the Hoisington EMS open house that evening.

 Making the proposed Freddy's Frozen Custard and Steakburgers closer to a reality in Great Bend, the City Council Monday night approved a rezoning request by project developers for the property at 10th and Monroe.

 The Great Bend City Council Monday night authorized Mayor Mike Allison to sign an engineering services agreement with Wichita-based Professional Engineering Consultants for the replatting of the remaining undeveloped portion of the Amber Meadows Subdivision.

 Great Bend USD 428's Board of Education met with the school district's attorneys Monday.
 The special meeting started at noon at the District Education Center where the board spent 40 minutes in an executive session, which is closed to the public, in order to discuss a matter protected by attorney-client privilege.

 Because of the large number of people expected at the Barton County Academy graduation ceremony, the location has been moved from the Academy to First Presbyterian Church, 24th and Washington, Great Bend.
 The ceremony is still scheduled for 6 p.m.
 Tuesday, May 17.

-This week's Chamber of Commerce Coffee will be hosted by Habitat for Humanity in Chamber Board Room, at 9:30 a.m., today.
-Host will be AJ Chrest with greeters Nancy Sundahl and Regan Ochs.
+This week's Chamber of Commerce Coffee will be hosted by Hutchinson Regional Medical Center at the Chamber Board Room, at 9:30 a.m., Thursday.
+Host will be Amanda Hackerott with greeters Pete Schartz and Cindy Parr.
 Coffee, refreshments and door prizes will be available.